INFO & FAQ

 * Please pack out anything you bring in to the park.
 Recycling and composting will be available – please make sure to use these services!

 * Please do not lock bikes to trees or fences.
-Self bike parking will be available – see the bike parking map (above).
+Self bike parking will be available – see the bike parking and entry map (above).

 * There will be a sweep of the park by waste management each evening (which means no saving spaces for the following day).